robertovormittag/open-website/README.md

 # open-website
 This repository is used for Git and GitHub training.

-Best way to start Git and Github training using this repository
+Best way to start Git and Github training using this repository.

 Programming languages used in making this website: